microsoft/FLAML/flaml/default/README.md

 ```

 The `type` column indicates the type of the task, such as regression, binary or multiclass.
-The `result` column stores the evaluation result, assumed the large the better.
+The `result` column stores the evaluation result, assuming the large the better.
 The `params` column indicates which json config is used.
 For example 'lgbm/2dplanes.json' indicates that the best lgbm configuration extracted from 2dplanes is used.

 ### Learn data-dependent defaults